ihmeuw/vivarium_research/docs/source/concept_models/vivarium_iv_iron/child_model/concept_model.rst

     - Explanation
     - Action plan
     - Timeline
-  * - Underestimation of diarrheal diseases and LRI remission rates
-    - Due to timestep issue as identified by Nathaniel
-    - SWEs to implement changes in this PR: https://github.com/ihmeuw/vivarium_research/pull/867.
-    - Soon
-  * - Underestimation of LRI burden in neonatal age groups and other issues for diarrheal diseases
+  * - Underestimation of LRI EMR in neonatal age groups
-    - Appears to be due to prevalence calculation in early neonatal age group.
-    - SWEs to implement changes in this PR: https://github.com/ihmeuw/vivarium_research/pull/867.
-    - Soon
-  * - Adjusted diarrheal diseases duration affecting prevalence and EMR instead of just remission rate
-    - Unclear documentation from Ali (sorry!)
+    - Unclear - stochastic variation?
-    - SWEs to implement changes in this PR: https://github.com/ihmeuw/vivarium_research/pull/867.
+    - SWEs currently running simulation with early neonates only to test this hypothesis
-    - Soon
+    - In progress

 .. _ivironU54.4: